janBorowy/jirac.nvim/README.md

 - Issue submit for Company-managed software/business project types fails, because these project do not contain issues.
 - Project needs better ADF support - conversion may sometimes fail

+## <a name="future">Future</a>
+- Better ADF support
+- Ability to open IssuePanel while viewing some buffer with issue key in it
+- Navigate panels using shortcuts